What is the danger of a soporous state? Soporous state: description, causes, duration

 • severe course of epilepsy with the appearance of epistatus.

-Changes from metabolic processes
+Changes in metabolic processes

 Oxygen deficiency